 LIST OF AVAILABLE METRICS - DELAWARE WATERSHED CONSERVATION FUND

 Metrics available to pick in Easygrants.
 Additional details and instructions for each metric are included in the next section.
+Note that while metrics are labeled for the DRRF they are available and selectable for DWCF applicants.

 HABITAT RESTORATION